9 Cat Skin Problems You Shouldn’t Ignore (With Pictures)

 https://cf.ltkcdn.net/cats/cat-health/images/slide/320309-850x850-catdermatitis.jpg

 Miliary dermatitis is a pattern of skin disease caused by any number of allergens, including fleas.
-It appears as small, crusted bumps that appear on the head, neck, back and tail.
-Many affected cats overgroom themselves to try to relieve the itching.
-In severe cases, the cat may even bite and pull out his fur.
+It looks like small, crusted bumps that appear on a cat's head, neck, back, and tail.
+Many affected cats over-groom themselves to try to relieve the itching, and in severe cases, the cat may even bite and pull out their fur.
 Treatment will require a trip to your vet and could consist of antibiotics or medicine for the itching.

 Eosinophlic Ulcers (Rodent Ulcers)